talkpython/data-science-jumpstart-with-10-projects-course/README.md

     ```
     python -m venv env
     ```
     This will create a new Python virtual environment in a folder named `env`.
+Note: On some systems you'll need to type `python3` rather than `python`.

 5. Activate the virtual environment.
 On macOS and Linux, run:
     ```